 20 Free Bet Blackjack

-20.1 Where Free Bet Blackjack is adopted the approved rules of Blackjack will apply and where Blackjack Style A is also adopted, the approved rules of Blackjack Style A will also apply except where those rules are inconsistent with the rules of Free Bet Blackjack in which case the rules of Free Bet Blackjack will prevail.
+20.1 Where Free Bet Blackjack is adopted the rules of Blackjack will apply and where Blackjack (Style A) is also adopted, the rules of Blackjack (Style A) will also apply except where those rules are inconsistent with the rules of Free Bet Blackjack in which case the rules of Free Bet Blackjack will prevail.

-20.2 Free Bet Blackjack shall be played at a table with a layout marked in a manner similar to that shown in appendix 9 equipped with Free Bet Lammers.
+20.2 Where Free Bet Blackjack is adopted, a notification indicating the adoption of this version of the game must be clearly displayed at the table at all times during the game.
+The table shall also be equipped with Free Bet Lammers.

 20.3 The player may double down for free with a first two-card total of 9, 10 or 11.
-If the player indicates they wish to exercise this option, then the dealer shall place a Free Bet Lammer to the right of the player’s original bet to replace the additional wager the player would usually place when doubling.
+If the player indicates they wish to exercise this option, then the Dealer shall place a Free Bet Lammer to the right of the player’s original bet to replace the additional wager the player would usually place when doubling.
 This shall represent a double down wager made to the maximum allowable amount as per section 11.2(a).

-20.4 The player may split for free when his initial cards are a pair of A’s, 2’s, 3’s, 4’s, 5’s, 6’s, 7’s, 8’s, or 9’s.
-If the player indicates they wish to exercise this option, then the dealer shall place a Free Bet Lammer to replace the additional wager the player would usually wager when splitting.
-No more than 3 hands per box shall be formed in any round as a result of splitting.
+20.4 The player may split for free when his initial cards are a Pair of A’s, 2’s, 3’s, 4’s, 5’s, 6’s, 7’s, 8’s, or 9’s.
+If the player indicates they wish to exercise this option, then the Dealer shall place a Free Bet Lammer to replace the additional wager the player would usually wager when splitting.
+No more than 3 hands per Box shall be formed in any Round as a result of splitting.
 Aces may only be split once.

 20.5 The player may still split and double under other circumstances that would normally apply under the rules of Blackjack.

-20.6 Additional cards shall be drawn to the dealer’s hand until a hard total of 17, 18, 19, 20 or 21, or a soft total of 18, 19, 20, or 21 are achieved, at which point no additional cards will be drawn.
+20.6 Additional cards shall be drawn to the Dealer’s hand until a Hard Total of 17, 18, 19, 20 or 21, or a Soft Total of 18, 19, 20, or 21 are achieved, at which point no additional cards will be drawn.

-20.7 With the exception of Blackjack, if the dealer’s hand total equals 22, then all remaining player hands are considered to be standoffs.
+20.7 With the exception of Blackjack, if the Dealer’s hand total equals 22, then all remaining player hands are considered to be Stand Offs.

 20.8 For the purpose of paying out winning wagers, a Free Bet Lammer shall be considered to be of equal value to the player’s original bet.
-At the completion of the round the dealer will collect all Free Bet Lammers regardless of whether the hand won, lost, or was a standoff.
+At the completion of the Round the Dealer will collect all Free Bet Lammers regardless of whether the hand won, lost, or was a Stand Off.

 20A Push 22 Wagers

-20A.1 The casino operator may, at its discretion, offer the players the opportunity to place Push 22 Wagers in accordance with this section.
+20A.1 The Casino Operator may, at its discretion, offer the players the opportunity to place Push 22 Wagers in accordance with this section.

-20A.2 Where the option is offered and the game is played at a table with a layout cloth marked in a manner similar to that shown in appendix 8, any player may elect to place a Push 22 Wager at the time of placement of his/her initial wager as provided in rule 5.1.
-The Push 22 Wager shall be placed in the designated area of the layout, as shown in appendix 8, that corresponds to the box in which the initial wager was placed.
+20A.2 Where the option is offered and the game is played at a table with a layout cloth clearly indicating the availability of this option , any player may elect to place a Push 22 Wager at the time of placement of his/her initial wager as provided in rule 5.1.
+The Push 22 Wager shall be placed in the designated area of the layout that corresponds to the Box in which the initial wager was placed.

 20A.3 The amount of a Push 22 Wager shall be that displayed on the sign at the table indicating the wager limits applying at the table.